-Further details on both revenue and capital expenditure for 2022/23 was considered in an outturn report to Scrutiny Committee in November 2023.
+Further details on both revenue and capital expenditure for 2023/24 will be considered in an outturn report to Scrutiny Committee in September 2024.

-Treasury Management 2022/23
+Treasury Management 2023/24

-In accordance with the Treasury Management Strategy, by actively managing its investments, the Council earned interest and investment income of £2.1 million against a budget of £0.4 million.
+In accordance with the Treasury Management Strategy, by actively managing its investments, the Council earned interest and investment income of £5.6 million against a budget of £3.3 million.
 In accordance with the Council's Medium-Term Financial Plan (MTFP) income from interest on investments is applied in year to support the revenue account.

-Further details on treasury management for 2022/23 that will be provided in an outturn report to be considered in November 2023 by the Joint Audit and Governance Committee and Cabinet, and by Council in December 2023.
+Further details on treasury management for 2023/24 will be provided in an outturn report to be considered later in the calendar year by the Joint Audit and Governance Committee and Cabinet and by full Council meeting.

-Comprehensive Income and Expenditure Statement (CIES) 2022/23
+Comprehensive Income and Expenditure Statement (CIES) 2023/24

 The CIES presents the Council's income and expenditure for the year based on accounting standards, rather than the amount to be funded from taxation.
 Councils raise taxation to cover expenditure in accordance with regulations, but this may be different to the accounting cost.
 These adjustments are detailed in notes 2 to 4.
-After the total financing from government grants and local taxpayers of £29.2 million, the Council's deficit on provision of services was £5.2 million.
+After the total financing from government grants and local taxpayers of £31.6 million the Council's deficit on provision of services was £0.8 million.

-This deficit is then adjusted for items, that are not expected to materialise for many years due to their nature, produce the total comprehensive income and expenditure figure for the year which is a surplus of £42 million.
+This deficit is then adjusted for items that are not expected to materialise for many years due to their nature, produce the total comprehensive income and expenditure figure for the year which is a surplus of £1.9 million.
 This figure corresponds to the total movement on the balance sheet for the year.